RaphaelRochet/arch-update/README.md

 # arch-update
 Update indicator for Arch Linux and GNOME Shell

+## Features
-It uses pacman's «checkupdates» and thus does not need root access.
+- Uses pacman's «checkupdates» and thus does not need root access
+- Optional update count display on panel
+- Optional notification on new updates (defaults to off)

-Comes in English and French languages.
+- Comes in English, French, Czech, German languages.
+(Thanks translators !)

+## Changes

+### v3
+- Notification option
+- Czech and German languages added

 ## One-click install
 It's on extensions.gnome.org :